inf1nityvv/inf1nityvv/README.md

-# AI/ML Engineer | Data Analyst
+# AI/ML Engineer

 ### Crafting high-quality, secure, and scalable data solutions that drive innovation and impact.

 ---

 ## About Me
-I’m a results-driven Data Analyst and Full-Stack Developer with a strong foundation in AI, Machine Learning, and Data Analytics.
+I’m a results-driven AI Engineer with a strong foundation in AI, Machine Learning, and Data Analytics.
 I specialize in designing intelligent, data-driven, and user-focused solutions that connect analytical depth with practical software implementation.

 Skilled in Python, SQL, Power BI, Tableau, scikit-learn, TensorFlow, JavaScript, TypeScript, Vue.js, React, and Docker, I bring together data insight, modern development frameworks, and secure engineering practices.
 With a background in cybersecurity and hands-on experience in Cisco networking and system security, I ensure every solution is scalable, maintainable, and resilient.